 WASHINGTON--(BUSINESS WIRE)--Oct 24, 2018--A new report released today by the U.S. Chamber Institute for Legal Reform (ILR) shows that the cost and compensation paid in the U.S. tort system totaled $429 billion—or 2.3 percent of the U.S. gross domestic product (GDP)—in 2016.
 Despite those numbers, the study shows that the system delivered only 57 cents of every dollar in compensation to plaintiffs, while the rest went to attorneys’ fees, administrative and insurance costs.

-ILR released at its “Summit XX: Law, Policy, & Politics” event, which features a keynote address by Rachel, the world’s first digital human, along with IBM Distinguished Engineer Richard Darden, as well as a discussion with Florida Attorney General Pam Bondi.
+ILR released Costs and Compensation of the U.S. Tort System at its “Summit XX: Law, Policy, & Politics” event, which features a keynote address by Rachel, the world’s first digital human, along with IBM Distinguished Engineer Richard Darden, as well as a discussion with Florida Attorney General Pam Bondi.

 Costs and Compensation estimates each state’s tort costs as a percentage of state GDP and per household.
 The study concludes that costs in the most expensive states like California, Florida, New York, and New Jersey are up to 2.1 times higher than in the least expensive states.